 Shirley May McIntosh of Cuba, Missouri was born Monday, November 28, 1938 at Bourbon, Missouri to the union of Martin Luther and Lillie (Nee: Reeves) Brown.
 She left from this life on Thursday, August 8, 2019 at St. Luke’s Hospital, Chesterfield, Missouri at the age of 80 years.

-To send flowers in memory of Shirley May McIntosh (Brown), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Shirley May McIntosh (Brown), please visit our Heartfelt Sympathies Store.

 Shirley was united in marriage to Walter McIntosh and they were the proud parents of Katherine and Ronald.